bidouze/Ethereum_smart_contract_lottery/README.md

 # 📝 Smart_contract_lottery

 This project is an ongoing experiment where I learn to write and deploy smart contracts to the test Rinkeby Eth Network.
-To start, a relatively "easy" use case have been decided : a lottery smart contract where anyone can enter with at least 0.1 ETH and only the manager of the lottery can pick the winner.
+To start, a relatively "easy" use case have been decided : a lottery smart contract where anyone can enter with at least 0.1 ETH and only the manager of the lottery can pick the winner "randomly".
+Right now the randomness of the pickWinner function is not truely random but rather sudo random.
+This is not very secure and this will be addressed later on in the project.

 # ✅ What has been done